red-kite-solutions/stalker/docs/implementing-jobs.md

 var_content = os.environ['myCustomParameter']
 ```

 All the parameters given to a job are provided as environment variables.
 Therefore, parameter names must respect a fixed character set.
+The
-The following regular expression is used to validate the characters of the parameter names before the creation of the job.
-Not respecting this regex will result in the job not being created.
+following regular expression is used to validate the characters of the parameter names before the creation of the job.
+Not respecting this
+regex will result in the job not being created.

 ```javascript
 /^[A-Za-z][A-Za-z0-9_]*$/;
 ```

-Also, to avoid conflicts with common os variable names, the following varibles must not be set.
-Naming a parameter with one of these names will result in the job not being created.
+Also, to avoid conflicts with common os variable names, the following names may not be used.
+If you happen to name a parameter with any of
+these specific names, the job won't be created.

 |             |             |           |            |            |
 | ----------- | ----------- | --------- | ---------- | ---------- |